bitaemi/rxjs-reactive-patterns/README.md

     console.log(ev);
   });
 ```
-- for example, above, we are not aware of how the internal browser mechanism for handling mouse moves work.
+- for example, above, we are not aware of how the internal browser mechanism for handling mouse moves works.

-- we have no access to that mechanism and we cannot, for example trigger mouse events on behalf of the
+- we have no access to that mechanism and we cannot, for example, trigger mouse events on behalf of the

-browser which is actually a good thing.
-This means that if we want to build programs using the BROWSER EVENTS API,
+browser, which is actually a good thing.
+This means that if we want to build programms using the BROWSER EVENTS API,

 - we need to build them in a way that we simply declare via certain functions and listener functions, how should we REACT to the arrival of the new event.